eslint/rfcs/designs/2024-deprecated-rule-metadata/README.md

 type Message = {
   message?: string // General message presented to the user.
-Content depends on the property (e.g. for the key rule why the rule is deprecated or for info how to replace the rule) url?:            // URL to more information about this deprecation in general.
+Content depends on the property (e.g. for the key rule why the rule is deprecated or for info how to replace the rule) url?: string     // URL to more information about this deprecation in general.
 }

 type Specifier = {